Fresh Campaign to double bean consumption for health and planet.

 #NorthernPulseCollaboration is a brilliant collaborative project that’s looking at growing, cooking and eating more pulse crops across the region -including the amazing Carlin Peas.
 Find out more here.

 Share the pulse love!
-Can you use your networks and
+Can you use your networks and connectedness to spread the message far and wide?

 Let’s build a pulse movement!
 Will you celebrate Carlin Sunday?
 Let us know in the comments!